frost52/terraform_az_cisco_ftdv/README.md

-## There is a Terraform template for deploying several FTD appliance with High Availability
+## There is a Terraform template for deploying several FTD appliances with High Availability

 Approach details here
 + https://community.cisco.com/t5/security-documents/high-availability-and-scalability-design-and-deployment-of-cisco/ta-p/4109439